Lott Leadership Institute For Rising Ninth Graders

 who will focus on responsibility and stewardship.
 The overall goal being that students who complete the program will

 return to their high schools and put the new skills to work for the betterment of the community.

 Accepted students come from all over the State of Mississippi.
 They are given a residential college experience

 on the Ole Miss campus, earn high school credit, study public policy and leadership, all while forming bonds with

 peers in the program.
 As part of the experience, students mingle with college administrators, student leaders and

 active community members while participating in current event discussions and decision-making activities.
 During

 the program, participants take a trip to Jackson, Mississippi, to see state government in action, hear from current leaders and tour the state’s capitol.
 Students will also participate in a service project to drive home the

 notion of stewardship from our leaders.

-There are two sessions of the Lott Leadership for Rising Ninth Graders available in 2013.
-Forty students will be
+There are two sessions of the Lott Leadership for Rising Ninth Graders available in 2014.
+Twenty-four students will be

 selected to attend each term.
 A principal, guidance counselor, or Ole Miss recruiter must nominate a student in order for